nozerobit/parrot-config/README.md

 This is the outcome of my dotfiles configuration.

-> note: This is a highly compressed video that's why the bitrate is so low.

 # Installation

 I recommend having 4 GB of RAM or more because alacritty takes quite an amount of memory when compiling/building it.
 I installed this from the home folder at `~/parrot-config` location.